toddmoy/old-toddmoy.com/source/work/grubmarket-checkout/index.md

 The other screen maintained a lot of billing-oriented information too.
 Could these be combined?

-It turns out yes, they can.
+It turns out they could.
 What's more, the revised product listing performs the same job as the order review listing.
 By merging these screens together, I was down to two screens.

 Applying progressive disclosure to less commonly visited fields--delivery instructions, for example--allowed me to further reduce the visual weight.

 **Billing Information Screen**

 The next logical step, you might have guessed, was to merge the billing information with the other screen.
 It was a natural fit.
+Done.

 ---